ACCESS-NRI/access-hive.org.au/docs/about/contact.md

 **Check the [support page][support]** for information on what is supported and by whom.

+**Join the [ACCESS-Hive forum][access-hive-forum]** and find previous related discussions about the hive or the resources listed here, or start your own and make contacts with your community.

 **Otherwise, contact ACCESS-NRI directly.** Full contact details for ACCESS-NRI are available on the [ACCESS-NRI website contact page][access-contact]

-## Other places where you can find us:
+## Other places where you can find the ACCESS-NRI team:

+:fontawesome-brands-discourse:{ .forum }: [ACCESS-Hive Forum][access-hive-forum]

 :fontawesome-brands-github:{ .github }: [ACCESS-NRI](https://github.com/ACCESS-NRI) GitHub